VirgilSecurity/virgil-sdk-x/README.md

 ## Migration notes

 For users of versions prior to 4.4.0 we recommend checking out version 4.4.0+ with completely new and more convenient API.
 Anyway, old API is still available, so anyone can migrate with little changes to the source sode.
-Therefore, it is reccommended to migrate to the newest version for ALL users.
+Therefore, it is recommended to migrate to the newest version for ALL users.
 List of the most important changes:
 - Renaming: VSSCreateGlobalCardRequest -> VSSCreateEmailCardRequest
 - Renaming: VSSCreateCardRequest -> VSSCreateUserCardRequest